frdbonif/trandom/README.md

 # Installing

-A deb package is included for v0.0.1 with two minor know issues.
+A deb package is available for v0.2 with two minor know issues.
 This has only been tested on Ubuntu 18.04, but being a 100% Python application with only included packages imported, it should run happily all over the place.

+To install elsewhere, the `tRandom.py` and `icon.png` files should be kept in the same folder, as long as you have the dependencies listed below installed, you will be able to launch the `tRandom.py` file directly.
+On Windows devices you may want to rename the `py` file to `tRandom.pyw` which will launch the program without a console window opening.

 # Dependencies